Last Updated on August 20, 2022

 Let’s revisit what the Transportation Security Administration says about your toiletry bag.

-When these liquids rules were created the TSA and other airport security organizations around the world assumed we would pack our liquids in a simple plastic baggie like a Ziploc.
+When the liquids rules were created the TSA and other airport security organizations around the world assumed we would pack our liquids in a simple plastic baggie like a Ziploc.

 The official rules haven’t been updated since.